• Skip to primary navigation

 Public Bus

-This is the same for the peninsula sector, you can ask the bus driver to drop you off near the bridge but you will have to walk about an hour or so to the Peninsula office.
+This is the same for the peninsula sector, you can ask the bus driver to drop you off at the same intersection.

 Taxi/Uber

 There are some Ubers in La Fortuna and around the national park.
 For official red taxis, there are many in the main park of La Fortuna.
-It can cost approximately $10-25 USD per way in an official taxi/Uber.
+It can cost approximately $10 USD per way for Uber.

-Arenal Volcano National Park Sectors and Hiking Trails
+Below is the Arenal Volcano National Park Visitor Center Trails map.

 View from the lava bed rocks.